moos-ivp/moos-ivp/docs/licensing/CLA.md

 # Contributor Agreement

-## Non-Exclusive License Agreement (including the Patent Pledge OPTION)
+## Non-Exclusive License Agreement (including the Traditional Patent License OPTION)

 Thank you for your interest in contributing to MIT's MOOS-IvP ("We" or "Us").